elghannay/nodejs/mongoDB/autentication.md

 > The first user created in the database should be a user administrator who has the privileges to manage other users.
 See Enable Access Control.

+When adding a user, you create the user in a specific database.
+This database is the authentication database for the user.

+A user can have privileges across different databases; that is, a user’s privileges are not limited to their authentication database.
+By assigning to the user roles in other databases, a user created in one database can have permissions to act on other databases.
+For more information on roles, see Role-Based Access Control.

 `sudo mongod --auth`

 > if you have already defined a user you may login to your db as `mongo -u name -p pass -authenticationDatabase admin` admin is the database that you have assigned the user initially.